CMS-Enterprise/eks-core/Update_EKS_Version.md

 Following the control plane upgrade, it is necessary to upgrade the managed node groups.
 This involves listing the node groups with aws eks list-nodegroups --cluster-name <cluster-name> --region <region> and initiating the upgrade using aws eks update-nodegroup-version --cluster-name <cluster-name> --nodegroup-name <nodegroup-name> --kubernetes-version <version> --region <region>.
 For self-managed nodes, updating the AMI and rolling out new instances is crucial.
 This can be achieved by updating the launch template and initiating an instance refresh for the auto-scaling group.

 Upgrading add-ons and third-party tools is another critical step.
 For example, you can upgrade CoreDNS by applying the necessary configuration file with kubectl apply -f <url> and update kube-proxy using eksctl utils update-kube-proxy --cluster <cluster-name> --region <region>.
 Ensuring that third-party tools like Prometheus and Grafana are compatible with the new version is also important, and following vendor documentation for upgrades is recommended.

+## Rollback Plan

+Upgrading an Amazon EKS (Elastic Kubernetes Service) cluster involves careful planning and execution.
+Despite thorough preparation, issues may arise that necessitate a rollback to a previous, stable version.
+This document outlines the steps to create and execute a rollback plan for an EKS version upgrade.

+### Preparation Steps
+1. Backup and Snapshot
+Before starting the upgrade, create backups and snapshots of your critical data and configurations:

+* Etcd Data Backup: Ensure that the etcd data (Kubernetes cluster state) is backed up.
+* EBS Snapshots: Take snapshots of EBS volumes attached to the nodes.
+* Database Backups: Backup any databases running on your cluster.
+* Resource Manifests: Export all current resource manifests to YAML files.
+2. Review Application State
+* Document the state of all running applications, including their deployment configurations, services, and persistent volumes.
+* Ensure that all applications are running in a healthy state before proceeding with the upgrade.

+### Upgrade Procedures
+1. Notify Stakeholders
+Inform all stakeholders about the planned upgrade, the expected downtime, and the rollback plan.

+2. Execute the Upgrade
+Follow the EKS upgrade steps as per the official AWS documentation.

+### Validation Steps
+1. Post-Upgrade Testing
+* Validate the state of applications.
+* Verify that all services are functioning as expected.
+* Check the cluster for any deprecated or incompatible API versions.

+### Rollback Plan
+1. Evaluate the Need for Rollback

+   Determine if the upgrade issues warrant a rollback:

+* Severe application downtime.
+* Incompatibility issues that cannot be quickly resolved.
+* Critical errors in the cluster state.
+2. Execute the Rollback
+Step-by-Step Rollback Process
+* Restore EBS Snapshots:

+   The rollback process involves several critical steps to ensure that the EKS cluster is restored to its pre-upgrade state.
+Start by restoring the EBS volumes from the snapshots taken before the upgrade.
+This can be done by using the AWS CLI to describe the snapshots and create volumes from these snapshots.
+Once the EBS volumes are restored, revert the resource manifests by applying the backup resource manifests to ensure that all configurations are back to their original state.
+If necessary, recreate the EKS cluster using the saved configuration and backup data to ensure all settings are correctly restored.
+This step might involve using tools like eksctl to re-establish the cluster according to the pre-upgrade specifications.
+Next, restore your databases from the backups.
+This could involve using database-specific tools or commands to import the backup files into the databases.
+Finally, re-deploy the applications using the pre-upgrade deployment configurations.
+This ensures that all applications are restored to their previous state and are running correctly.
+By meticulously following these steps, you can effectively rollback the EKS cluster to a stable state, minimizing downtime and maintaining operational integrity.

 ## Validating Core Resources